 Early studies of regime formation treated participating states as unitary actors seeking to maximize some sort of national interest.
 But this practice has given way to a number of newly emerging lines of analysis emphasizing the fact that the participants in regime formation are complex collective entities.
-Perhaps the most influential of these is the study of two-level games, a perspective that emphasizes the linkages between bargaining among states and bargaining within individual states over positions to be taken at the international level (Putnam 1988, Evans, Jacobson, and Putnam, eds., 1993).
+Perhaps the most influential of these is the study of two-level games, a perspective that emphasizes the linkages between bargaining among states and bargaining within individual states over positions to be taken at the international level (Putnam, 1988; Evans et al., 1993).
 But several other lines of analysis are noteworthy in this connection as well.
-Some writers have examined the cultural and institutional roots of behavioral differences among states participating in processes of regime formation (Vernon 1993).
-Others have focused on the role of scientists in developing the positions of states on a range of issues including the loss of stratospheric ozone, threats to biological diversity, and climate change (Susskind 1994).
-Still others have proposed the idea of regime-conducive foreign policies and endeavored to identify links between various features of domestic politics and the articulation of foreign policies of this type (Zürn 1993).
+Some writers have examined the cultural and institutional roots of behavioral differences among states participating in processes of regime formation (Vernon, 1993).
+Others have focused on the role of scientists in developing the positions of states on a range of issues including the loss of stratospheric ozone, threats to biological diversity and climate changes (Susskind, 1994).
+Still others have proposed the idea of regime-conducive foreign policies and endeavored to identify links between various features of domestic politics and the articulation of foreign policies of this type (Zürn, 1993).